Prag8855/aab/content/guides/losing-your-job.md

 Nothing happens to your permanent residence or citizenship.
 You have the right to stay in Germany, even if you are unemployed.

-It should not affect your permanent residence or citizenship application.[^28]
+It should not affect your permanent residence or citizenship application.[^28] Your application could be delayed until you find a stable job.[^44]

 ## What happens to your health insurance